megnergit/Wildfire_Consideration_W1/README.md

 current status of the field, including similar public systems working now.
 The second half of the text is dedicated to the data engineering.
 We will discuss what kind of data sources are available, and how we can extract the data from there.
-We will perform an experiment retrieving the data from a MODIS data server with Python-base script not with a GUI on the web) with a proper authentication.
+We will perform an experiment on retrieving the data from a MODIS server with a Python-base script (as opposed to a manual, web/GUI-base download) with a proper authentication.

 My preliminary conclusions are that such a regional system would suffer from one or two of the following problems.